Supply Chain Management KPIs

 As with other areas enhanced by continuous improvement, making the most of your supply chain relies on making informed decisions based on data from the right KPIs.
 To be effective, a supply chain needs to feed a steady stream of performance data to your procurement team for analysis and process refinement.

 Think of these metrics as both a filter and an irrigation system.
 Tracking supply chain KPIs turns what could be a vast and confusing sea of information into precise streams of actionable information that can be directed to the areas that support healthy growth.
-The true value of these metrics lies in their ability to create positive change within your organisation.
+The true value of these metrics lies in their ability to create positive change within your organization.

 “Think of these metrics as both a filter and an irrigation system.
 Tracking supply chain KPIs turns what could be a vast and confusing sea of information into precise streams of actionable information that can be directed to the areas that support healthy growth.”